HDest-Community/spicy-air/README.md

 	- `rf`: Air in right filter (1-3600).
 - CVars are:
 	- `spicy_breathingvolume [0.0 - 1.0]`: Sets the volume for the breathing sound effect.
 Set to 0 to disable.
-- Each filter gives you 60 minutes of air.
-The mask can take up to two filters for a maximum duration of 2 hours.
+- Each filter gives you 900 breaths of air.
+Air is depleted each time you breathe in.
 - All air is toxic except that in secret sectors.
 If your screen flashes, that's a point of aggro.
 Put on your mask.
 - While the mask is worn, the number on the HUD that would normally indicate amount will indicate if the air is toxic.
-- Removing the mask while you still have air will take up to 15 seconds of air, giving you time to change filters without breathing in deadly toxins.
+- Removing the mask while you still have air will take up to 10 breaths of air, giving you up to 30 seconds to change filters without breathing in deadly toxins.